hemantksingh/messup-learn/Blogs under work/Software Complexity.md

 * Beware of false positives, sometimes high cyclomatic complexity may be not necessary be bad.

+* Global state introduces indeterminism.
+Local variables localize the scope of a change and restrict the damage by introduction of a bug, however use of global variables increases the scope of the change and can introduce multiple side effects.

 ## Cohesion

 * Data cohesion - how often is the state used within an object, is there a method that does not use any of the object's state?